dtrckd/pymake/Readme.md

 * commandline toolkit for quick design and experience testing,
 * Support experience rules filtering,
 * Pipe experience for parallelization (see pymake cmd [expe]),
-* browse, design and test several models and corpus find in the literrature.
+* browse, design and test several models and corpus find in the literature.

 Ongoing development :